Uncovering the Social Interaction in Swarm Intelligence with Network Science: In-depth Case Study: Examining the Particle Swarm Optimization algorithm

 To consider the swarm ability to maintain different frequent information flows, we can analyze the network destruction while varying $t_w$ to include frequency and recency in the analysis of the flows. \figurename~\ref{fig-panel3}C depicts the number of components that emerge when edges are removed from $\mathbf{I}$ with increasing time windows.
 The interaction network of a particle swarm with global topology seems to be destroyed at the same pace in both perspectives of frequency (i.e., high $t_w$) and recency (i.e., low $t_w$).
 The interactions of the particles within this topology promote a lack of diversity in the information flows in short and long terms.

-This diversity regards to the ability of the swarm to have a diverse flow of information---a perspective different from \textit{spatial} diversity in which $d$-dimensional properties of particles are compared to particular definitions of swarm center\cite{ShiEberhart2008,Olorunda2008,Shi2009,Janostik2016a}.
+This diversity regards to the ability of the swarm to have a diverse flow of information---a perspective different from \textit{spatial} diversity in which $d$-dimensional properties of particles are compared to particular definitions of swarm center\cite{ShiEberhart2008}.
 Note that the lack of diversity in the information flow can decrease the spatial diversity in a swarm.
-The absence of multiple information flows leads particles retrieving information from few sources and drives particles to move towards the same region of the search space; lack of interaction diversity pushes individuals to the same direction.
+The absence of multiple information flows leads to particles retrieving information from a few sources and drives particles to move towards the same region of the search space; lack of interaction diversity pushes individuals to the same direction.

 To quantify interaction diversity, we measure the destruction pace of interaction networks with different time windows.
 For a given time window ${t_w}$, the area under the destruction curve $A_{t_w}$ can be seen as a measure of diversity in the information flow.
-High values of $A_{t_w}$ indicate fast destruction, whereas low values imply in a slower destruction.
+High values of $A_{t_w}$ indicate fast destruction, whereas low values imply slow destruction.
 Hence, we can define the interaction diversity ${\rm ID}$ (previously called communication diversity\cite{Oliveira2016}) as the mean diversity over a set of time windows $T$, as the following:

 where $|S|$ is the number of particles in the swarm.
-Thus, swarms exhibiting high ${\rm ID}$ (i.e.,~low values for $A_{t_w}$) have the ability to have diverse information flows, while low values for ${\rm ID}$ imply in swarms with only few information flows~(i.e., high value for $A_{t_w}$).
-An ideal set $T$ would be one taking into account all time windows (i.e., interactions from $t_w=1$ until $t_w=t$).
-This procedure, however, can be computationally expensive given the vast number of possible time windows, and a more reasonable approach is to have a sample set of time windows.
+Thus, swarms exhibiting high ${\rm ID}$ (i.e.,~low values for $A_{t_w}$) have the ability to have diverse information flows, while low values for ${\rm ID}$ imply swarms with only few information flows~(i.e., high value for $A_{t_w}$).
+The ideal set $T$ would be one taking into account all time windows (i.e., from $t_w=1$ until $t_w=t$).
+This procedure, however, can be computationally expensive given the vast number of possible time windows, so we use just a sample set of time windows.